-The drive to encourage female and minority students to pursue occupations in science, technology, engineering and math is still alive and well.
+The drive to encourage female and minority students to pursue occupations in science, technology, engineering, and math is still alive and well.
 Addressing equal pay is a great place to start.

 Another industry that lies at the core of our economy is healthcare, a field where women are well represented, especially for occupational therapists and dental hygienists.
-Women not only make up the majority of the workforce in these two professions, they are two of the highest projected growth fields in healthcare over the next eight years.
+Women not only make up the majority of the workforce in these two professions, but they are also two of the highest projected growth fields in healthcare over the next eight years.